openfun/richie/docs/lms-connection.md

 For information about how to generate an API access on your OpenEdx instance, refer to the documentation.

+_Note: `JS_BACKEND` accepts `base`, `openedx-dogwood` and `openedx-hawthorn` values._
+_We have to implement several interfaces to be compatible to OpenEdx API:_
+_`openedx-dogwood` has been tested with Dogwood and Eucalyptus versions._
+_`openedx-hawthorn` has been tested with Hawthorn and Ironwood versions._
+_If you encounter an issue with these API interfaces or need to have a new interface, propose a PR_ _or create an issue on our repository_

 ## Connecting Richie and OpenEdx over TLS